noke-inc/noke-core-api-documentation/README.md

 ---
 ### ```POST /upload/```
+**DON'T CALL THIS ENDPOINT** <br/>
+*The Nokē Mobile library documentation calls this automatically when a response comes back to the app.
+This description is included for informational purposes.*

 Used to upload lock activity logs from a phone app using the  *Nokē Mobile library*.
-Requires a session string from the lock (*see [Nokē Mobile library documentation](https://github.com/noke-inc/noke-mobile-library-ios#nok%C4%93-mobile-library-for-ios)*), a mac address, and can optionally take a tracking key to associate to lock activity.
+Requires a session string from the lock (*see Nokē Mobile library documentation [Android]((https://github.com/noke-inc/noke-mobile-library-android#nok%C4%93-mobile-library-for-android)) / [iOS](https://github.com/noke-inc/noke-mobile-library-ios#nok%C4%93-mobile-library-for-ios)*), a mac address, and can optionally take a tracking key to associate to lock activity.

-**NOTE:** this route uses a mobile api key rather than the private api key.

-**NOTE:** also, this endpoint is called automatically by the Nokē Mobile library as long as the mobile api key is set
+**NOTE:** The Nokē Mobile library will need a mobile API key and the proper mode set for lock activity to reach the server.
+See the Nokē Mobile library documentation above for more info.

 #### HEADERS